 20 minutes from Shannon International Airport.

-Just under a 2 hour drive from Knock & Cork Airports
+Just under a 2-hour drive from Knock & Cork Airport.

 Limerick city is just over a 30 minute drive from Ennis Town